-“My degree in intercultural studies, with an emphasis in international development and urban studies, taught me how to ask good questions, see people and communities for their potential, and understand the value and strength of bringing theory and tools to philanthropic work.
+“My degree in intercultural studies, with a focus on international development and urban studies, taught me how to ask good questions, see people and communities for their potential, and understand the value and strength of bringing theory and tools to philanthropic work.
 The people we serve deserve systems, interventions, and support that is fueled as much by an education as it is by a good heart with good intentions.
 For me, it was at Fuller where these two came together."

 ADRIANNE PENNER (MACCS ’11)

 DIRECTOR, TEEN YOUTH DEVELOPMENT, BOYS & GIRLS CLUBS OF AMERICA

 "I’m pleased to see an increasing number of students concerned about local and global poverty and motivated to gain a better understanding of poverty and its consequences on individuals, families, neighborhoods, cities, and entire countries.
 In my Urban Studies courses I help students grasp seemingly intractable problems such as homelessness so they can implement solutions that have helped many reclaim an active role in the social and spiritual institutions and traditions that now make up their communities."